-- 8.7.1 The Chair, in conjunction with the Commissioner has particular responsibility for ensuring that the work of the Committee is appropriately resourced, including appropriate secretariat support and any other specialist support necessary to ensure its members are effective in their role.
-The Chair has a duty to report any shortfall in the level of support to the Commissioner in the first instance and in a public report if this is not remedied. - 8.7.2 The Committee may with reasonable justification and with approval by the Chief Finance Officer procure specialist ad-hoc advice e.g. legal, to obtain additional skills, knowledge and experience at the expense of the Commissioner to support the Committee in the achievement of its terms of reference.
-This will be considered appropriate where specialist advice is not available within the existing Committee support arrangements or it is not considered appropriate to use this support.
+- 8.7.1 The Chair, in conjunction with the Commissioner, has a particular responsibility for ensuring that the work of the Committee is appropriately resourced, including appropriate secretariat support and any other specialist support necessary to ensure its members are effective in their role.
+The Chair has a duty to report any shortfall in the level of support to the Commissioner in the first instance and in a public report if this is not remedied. - 8.7.2 The allocation of secretariat support to the Committee and its funding will be agreed between the Commissioner and the Chief Fire Officer / Chief Executive.
+This will include ensuring that best practice as contained in relevant good governance codes and protocols is upheld so that the Committee is effective, and the members' independence is maintained. - 8.7.3 The Committee may, with reasonable justification and with approval by the Chief Finance Officer, procure specialist ad-hoc advice, e.g. legal, to obtain additional skills, knowledge and experience at the expense of the Commissioner to support the Committee in the achievement of its terms of reference.
+This will considered appropriate where specialist advice is not available within the existing Committee support arrangements or it is not considered appropriate to use this support.